Facebook expects to test privacy tool to 'clear history' in spring 2019

 In May, Facebook CEO Mark Zuckerberg announced it was building a feature called "clear history" that would let users see what apps and websites they've interacted with and clear that information from their account.

-But as Recode pointed out, the tool still hasn't been released 7 months after Zuckerberg unveiled the company was building the feature.
+But as Recode pointed out, the tool still hasn't been released seven months after Zuckerberg unveiled the company was building the feature.

-"We want to build something that's truly helpful for everyone on Facebook and we'd rather take the time to get it right than rushing something out," said David Baser, Facebook's director of product management who leads the company's privacy and data use team, in a statement.
+"We want to build something that's truly helpful for everyone on Facebook," David Baser, Facebook's director of product management and leader of its privacy and data use team, said in a statement.
+"We'd rather take the time to get it right than rushing something out."

 "To do this instantaneously for people so they can control it, has meant we've needed to build a new way for our systems to process information," Baser said.

 Facebook has been under pressure to do more to protect user privacy after a data privacy scandal came to light in March.
-Cambridge Analytica, a UK consulting firm, harvested the personal data of roughly 87 million Facebook users without their permission.
+At that time, Cambridge Analytica, a UK consulting firm, was found to have harvested the personal data of roughly 87 million Facebook users without their permission.

-But Facebook's seemingly endless series of scandals, including around security, has been chipping away at user trust.
+But Facebook's seemingly endless series of scandals has been chipping away at user trust.
 Last week, the company announced that a bug could've exposed the private photos of up to 6.8 million users to outside developers.

 CNET's Holiday Gift Guide: The place to find the best tech gifts for 2018.